ch36248/GetData_Proj/CodeBook.md

 * fBodyAccJerk-mean()-Z
   * mean of FFT of time domain signal of BodyAccJerk feature for Z axis
 * fBodyGyro-mean()-X
-  * mean of FFT of time domain signal of BodyAccJerk feature for X axis
+  * mean of FFT of time domain signal of BodyGyro feature for X axis
 * fBodyGyro-mean()-Y
-  * mean of FFT of time domain signal of BodyAccJerk feature for Y axis
+  * mean of FFT of time domain signal of BodyGyro feature for Y axis
 * fBodyGyro-mean()-Z
-  * mean of FFT of time domain signal of BodyAccJerk feature for Z axis
+  * mean of FFT of time domain signal of BodyGyro feature for Z axis
 * fBodyAccMag-mean()
   * mean of FFT of time domain signal of BodyAccMag feature
 * fBodyAccJerkMag-mean()